dib-lab/dibsi/ATTENDEES.md

 ## Pace and expertise levels

-The core workshops are "zero entry", and assume no background in computing.
+The ANGUS workshop is "zero entry", and assumes no background in computing.
 Especially at the beginning this means that many attendees may find the pace rather slow.
 However, we believe that getting everyone on the same page is important, and we also find that going